Danish vs German: Which Language Should You Learn?

 Determine whether you should learn German or Danish in this detailed language guide

-Similarities Between German And Danish Languages
+Similarities Between The German & Danish Languages

 They also share another smaller ancestral root: Proto-Germanic.
 They both use the basic Latin alphabet, too, but both German and Danish have a few extra letters that require close study.

-These nouns share a very common ancestry, but over the past centuries, they’ve evolved in their style, spelling, and pronunciation.
+These nouns share a very common ancestry, but over the past centuries, they’ve evolved in their own style, spelling, and pronunciation.

-Differences Between Danish And German Languages
+Differences Between The Danish & German Languages

 Although Danish and German share quite a few similarities, they have plenty that sets them apart, as well.
 Danish, for example, has many letters and diphthongs (combinations of letters) that have several pronunciations.